AlexCan36/Petsagram/README.md

 ## Description:

 As a pet owner I want to display my pets to the world and be able to show all my pictures of them.
-Here comes PETSAGRAM with the ability to show them theres also the need to be able to comment and like them.
+Here comes PETSAGRAM with the ability to show them there's also the need to be able to comment and like them.

-As a user I want to be able to comment and like pictures of other users as well.
+As a user, I want to be able to sign up and log in to create posts of my pets.
+I can also edit captions and delete post.

-Sign up and start posting.

 Deployed Link: